bitprj/BitCamp/Learning-Labs101.md

         title: Week 1
         body: 1.1-ide.md
  ```
- This opens up issue #2, which is Week 1, **when the issue #1, which was opened by `before: `, is closed.** `event: issues.closed` specifies that when the `Prerequisite` issue (see in `before: ` section) is closed by the learner, the Learning Lab Bot responds with a comment containing the `00-response.md`file and creates the new issue (Week 1).
+ :arrow_up: This opens up issue #2, which is Week 1, **when the issue #1, which was opened by `before: `, is closed.** `event: issues.closed` specifies that when the `Prerequisite` issue (see in `before: ` section) is closed by the learner, the Learning Lab Bot responds with a comment containing the `00-response.md`file and creates the new issue (Week 1). *Note: The purpose of the response file is to notify that the first issue was closed and the learner should move on to Week 1 (issue #2)*

  Another comment is written containing the file `1.1-ide.md`, which is specified in `body:`.

 :bulb: The `link:` directs the learner to the new issue that was created: Week 1.
 Now that the new section has been created, we can move inside the issue like this: